abenga/rust_notes/content/concurrency/threads/shared_state_concurrency.md

 the same shared data.
 This sharing of data comes at a cost: we must take care that multiple threads do not attempt to modify one variable at the same time, or that one thread does not try to read the value of a variable while another thread is modifying it.
-The term *critical section* is used ot refer to a section of code that accesses a shared resource and whose execution should be *atomic*, i.e. its execution should not be interrupted by another thread that simulataneously accesses the same shared resource.
+Updates to the resource should be *atomic*, i.e. they should not be interrupted by another thread that simulataneously accesses the same shared resource.

 ## Using Mutexes to Allow Access to Data From One Thread at a Time